guillaumebrunerie/Chromiarch-OS/README.md

 computer.
 You will not need to do anything illegal.
 * This is reversible.
 Whatever you do, at any time you can run recovery mode and you will come back to factory state.
 This will not void your warranty at all.
-* This is not completely straightforward (well, everything is relative), if you don’t know what a shell is, it will probably be difficult to follow.
+* This is not straightforward (well, everything is relative), if you don’t know what a shell is, it will probably be difficult to follow.
 But I’ll try to keep the requirements low, in particular you don’t have to know anything about Chrome OS.

 Developer mode
 --------------